-The hands-on portion of the event will also position participants to apply for the upcoming cohort at Code Platoon, a nonprofit programming “bootcamp” that helps veterans transition into the civilian workforce via 14 weeks of technical training followed by career placement.
-Significant tuition assistance is available, and veterans who successfully complete the program are eligible for internship with sponsor companies.
+The hands-on portion of the event will also position participants to apply for the upcoming cohort at Code Platoon, a nonprofit programming “bootcamp” that helps veterans and military spouses transition into the civilian workforce via 14 weeks of technical training followed by career placement.
+Significant tuition assistance is available, and veterans or military spouses who successfully complete the program are eligible for internship with sponsor companies.

 “I decided to teach about AWS and Cloud9 because cloud computing is the direction that the industry is going toward,” Young said.
 “I chose Ruby because it’s an extremely high-level language that reads and writes a lot like regular English.”

 Also on the agenda are tools that move developers from working on their own computer to collaborating on the Internet.

 “I want to get them all set up on their coding skills, including Github and scripting basic algorithms that can get them past the initial phase of interviews,” Young said.
 “I’ll be teaching them an algorithm that 99 percent of developer candidates cannot solve, a fun problem called ‘fizzbuzz’ that can be tackled a number of ways.”

 Rod Levy, Code Platoon’s founder, said he is eager to talk with participants about the bootcamp’s curriculum, success rates and unparalleled teacher-student ratio.

 “We’re also pleased that the seminar’s participants will have access to experienced developers’ perspectives and Deloitte’s proven expertise in serving veterans and military spouses,” Levy said.
 “Their extensive hiring efforts produce great results, but they also are leading the way with the support they offer on the job.”